eclipse-theia/theia/doc/Developing.md

 ## Debugging

-To debug an example using VSCode:
+To debug an example using VS Code:

 ### Debug the browser example's backend